No More Overpacking: How to Pack a Suitcase — Ricardo Beverly Hills Skip to main content

 Carry-On Packing Rules That Save Time

 Under-seat strategy: Pair a 20–21" carry-on with an Avalon Small Carry-On 28L as your personal item.
-Valuables under the seat, clothes overhead — you never check a bag.
-Compare carry-ons →
+Valuables under the seat, clothes overhead.

 The tricks nobody tells you until it's too late.